Welcome to the Faculty of Kinesiology and Physical Education!

-The professors, course instructors and Teaching Assistants at the University of Toronto are committed to helping you succeed.
-All course instructors will offer drop-in office hours for students enrolled in their course.
+The professors, course instructors and teaching assistants (TAs) at the University of Toronto are committed to helping you succeed.
+All course instructors will offer office hours for students enrolled in their course.
 This is a great opportunity for you to connect with a professor about their research and course content.
 You can view professor profiles on the Meet the Faculty webpage.
 Course TAs will lead smaller group learning activities including tutorials and labs and are another great resource for information about research and course content.

 KPE Connect Peer-Mentors

-Upper year peer-mentors are available over the summer to assist you with your questions about courses, transition to university studies, and what life is like as a KIN student.
-Starting in early June, weekly newsletters will be emailed to you by a peer-mentor.
-You will also receive an invitation to join the KPE Connect Facebook group.
+Upper year peer-mentors are available over the summer to assist you with your questions about courses, transition to university studies, and what life is like as a BKIN student.
+Starting in mid June, newsletters will be emailed to you by a peer-mentor on a regular basis.